Pensions in Luxembourg

 If you retire before 65 years but continue to work, your pension entitlements may be affected.
 There are a number of scenarios depending on whether your work is full time or part time, salaried or unsalaried.

-You can use this early retirement calculator to see how your pension might be affected.
+You can use this pension calculator from the Chambre des Salaries Luxembourg (CSL) to see how your pension might be affected.
 BIL also has a useful article highlighting the impact, in various scenarios, when someone chooses to work beyond retirement.